 - As a dipping sauce for your soba or udon noodles – Mix a spoonful of the ume miso with dashi to make into a thin sauce for your soba or udon noodles.

-- As a filling for onigiri rice ball – You can fill the rice ball with ume miso, or slather on the rice ball and grill in a frying pan to make Yaki Onigiri.
+- Flavoring onigiri rice ball – You can mix ume miso with rice and make onigiri, or fill the rice ball with ume miso.
+You can also slather on the rice ball and grill in a frying pan to make Yaki Onigiri.

 What To Do With Ume in the Miso?